dirkschumacher/losep/README.md

 solver is a program (package) that can solve those linear programs.

 I recommend using `glpk` or `lpSolve` as the original implementation.
 But you can also use your favorite commerical solver.
+However large linear programs could still be difficult to solve.
+The complexity is probably mainly determined by the design matrix (i.e. \#cols, \#rows, sparsity).

 ## Installation